 Northstead through and through Eric Broadbent

-I have lived in the Northstead area for most of my life, and am very much aware of local residents’ needs and concerns: poor bus services, speeding traffic, and a lack of affordable homes.
+I lived in the Northstead area for much of my life, and am very much aware of local residents’ needs and concerns: poor bus services, speeding traffic, and a lack of affordable homes.

 we have achieved a great deal in partnership with residents, to tackle crime and drug dealing